aaronspence31/fleet-vision-app/README.md

 ![System Architecture Diagram](documentation/system_architecture.png)

-_[TODO: Add system architecture diagram showing the flow of data from hardware devices through the server to the web application]_

 The Fleet Vision system consists of three main components:

 1. **Hardware Devices**: ESP32 cameras and OBD-II interface connected to the vehicle